 Anyone with a website wants to be on the first page of Google search engine rankings.
 And while that’s an amazing goal, most of us know that it’s easier said than done.
-It takes a great deal of keyword research, regular publishing of quality, original content, and more than a bit of everyday maintenance.
+It takes a great deal of keyword research, regular publishing of quality, original content, and more than a bit of inbound marketing strategy.
 If you really want to optimize your site for the web, know that you’re going to need to do some regular maintenance.
-Any site requires a bit of upkeep to ensure it’s totally optimized at all times, so if you’ve been looking for a checklist you can look at every once in awhile to make sure your site is firing on all cylinders, then this is the blog for you.
+Any site requires a bit of upkeep to ensure it’s totally optimized at all times, so if you’ve been looking for a checklist you can look at every once in a while to make sure your site is firing on all cylinders, then this is the blog for you.
 Here’s a short checklist you can use to complete an easy, regular SEO site checkup every month or so:

 This piece of metadata is responsible for the page titles that show up in the very top of a browser window, which work to remind users what content is on each tab they have open.
 It’s also one of Google’s first steps to ranking your page, as it tells search bots what the content on the page is going to be about.
 When you do your SEO site checkup, make sure each of your pages has a title tag that reflects the keyword for each page, so both search engine users and bots know what they’re getting when they click on a link to your page.